09Deep/09Deep.github.io/README.md

 ### Step 9: Choose branch on which your code is sitting and then click on the save button.
 ### Step 10: After couple of seconds refresh your page and a link would be generated.
 ### Step 11: Click on that link and a website will open up that is hosting your resume online.

+This theme is developed by [Sproogen.](https://github.com/sproogen/) This theme is taken from [jekyll-themes.com](https://jekyll-themes.com/modern-resume/)